Partner can't maintain erection for intercourse

-- during sleep or when he awakes?
+- During sleep or when he awakes?

-- if and when he masturbates?
+- If and when he masturbates?

-- while engaging in other behaviors besides intercourse?
+- While engaging in other behaviors besides intercourse?

 The answers to these questions, as well as physiological tests like an ultrasound or neurological assessment, can help determine the root cause of ED.
 Depending on the cause, different treatment options are available.
 Treatments range from medication, to hormone replacement therapy, to vascular surgery, to sex therapy and/or couples counseling.
 It sounds like you have ruled out many physical factors, in which case it may be useful to consider psychological factors.
 Often, couples counseling and/or sex therapy (as a couple or individual) can identify factors related to ED, help with communication, and improve sex for both partners.
 For a sex therapist, check out the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) web site and click on the "Locate a Professional" link.

-For more information, check out the related Q&A below.
+For more information, check out the related Q&As.
 And while you're determining the cause of your partner's ED, you can still be intimate with activities other than intercourse that you both enjoy.
 As an exercise, you can try focusing on non-genital sensations, such as kissing and cuddling.
 You can also pleasure by caressing, touching, and stroking one another, having oral sex, or incorporating sex toys into your sex play.
 What non-intercourse intimacies do you enjoy?
 What about your partner?
 Have you discussed all the things you like that don't require an erection?
 Enjoying each other's company might give you both the emotional support and physical intimacy you need to help maintain a spark and eventually get the fire going again.
 Good luck,